cfernan3/CSC510-Project/BOT/README.md

 [Subflow 1].
 User wants to edit the standup schedule.
 	i.
 User sends a command to the Whatbot to modify the standup duration.
    	ii.
 Whatbot asks the user to provide a new schedule.
    	iii.
-User responds with a set of days and the time window.
+User responds with a new time window.
    	iv.
 Whatbot confirms the new schedule.

 [Subflow 2].
 User wants to add/edit a reminder before the standup closes.